2012 United States House of Representatives elections in Michigan: District 11

 Thad McCotter had represented the old 11th district since 2003 and sought the Republican presidential nomination.
 After poor polling results, McCotter ended his presidential campaign and announced plans to run again for his seat in Congress.
-On May 26, 2012, the Michigan Secretary of State announced McCotter had fallen well short of the required 1,000 petition signatures required for him to qualify for the primary ballot.
+On May 26, 2012, the Michigan Secretary of State announced that McCotter had fallen well short of the required 1,000 petition signatures required for him to qualify for the primary ballot.
 In what state officials described as a level of fraud unprecedented in Michigan political history, subsequent reviews of McCotter's petitions revealed that over 85 percent of the signatures were invalid.
 Most of them were either duplicates or signatures that appeared to have been pasted from past years' petitions.
 Conceding that the signatures were indeed invalid, McCotter announced he would mount a write-in bid for his seat; however, he decided not to continue with his write-in bid on June 2 and announced his intention to retire after completing his term.
-McCotter suddenly resigned from his seat on July 6, leaving the 11th District unrepresented.
+McCotter suddenly resigned from his seat on July 6, leaving the 11th district unrepresented.

 Secretary of State Ruth Johnson found the apparent fraud egregious enough to turn the evidence over to the Michigan Attorney General's office to determine if laws were broken regarding the invalid signatures.
 The Michigan Attorney General's office charged four McCotter aides with forgery, although McCotter was not charged with any wrongdoing.

 McCotter's resignation resulted in a special election, which was expected to cost taxpayers $650,000.

 As a result of Republican-leaning areas of the old 9th district being drawn into the new 11th, the 11th district was made more favorable to Republicans.
 McCain received four percentage points more of the vote in the 2008 presidential election in the newly drawn district compared to the current district.
 While Roll Call rated this race as "Likely Republican" before the primary, they changed the rating to "Leans Republican".
-It has since changed back to "Likely Republican."
+It subsequrently changed back to "Likely Republican."

 Republican primary

-For the regular primary held August 7, 2012, for the upcoming two-year term in Congress, Kerry Bentivolio, a veteran and former teacher who had already planned to challenge McCotter, was left the only candidate on the Republican primary ballot.
-The Troy Republican Club, U.S. House Member Justin Amash, Tea Party groups and Ron Paul's PAC all endorsed Bentivolio.
+For the regular primary held August 7, 2012, for the upcoming two-year term in Congress, Kerry Bentivolio, a veteran and former teacher who had already planned to challenge McCotter, was left as the only candidate on the Republican primary ballot.
+The Troy Republican Club, U.S. House member Justin Amash, Tea Party groups and Ron Paul's PAC all endorsed Bentivolio.
 Other Republicans, including Oakland County Executive L. Brooks Patterson, refused to endorse Bentivolio and instead endorsed former state senator Nancy Cassis as a write-in candidate.
 Bentivolio defeated Cassis in the August 7 primary, and was the only Republican candidate on the ballot in areas covered by the new 11th.
-Cassis and Drexel Morton also wrote as write-in candidates.
+Cassis and Drexel Morton also ran as write-in candidates.

 Bentivolio was endorsed by Gov. Rick Snyder, Lt.
-Gov. Brian Calley, Senator Rand Paul, and Congress members Candice Miller, Justin Amash, Dan Banishek and Ron Paul, and former officeholders Rick Santorum and Peter Hoekstra.
+Gov. Brian Calley, Senator Rand Paul; Congress members Candice Miller, Justin Amash, Dan Banishek and Ron Paul; and former officeholders Rick Santorum and Peter Hoekstra.